Gabriella439/nixos-in-production/manuscript/Motivation.md

 You can still use NixOS in other capacities, but the further you depart from the above "killer app" the more you will need to roll up your sleeves.

+## Profile of a NixOS adopter

+NixOS is a [DevOps](https://www.atlassian.com/devops) tool, meaning that NixOS blurs the boundary software development and operations.

+The reason why NixOS fits the DevOps space so well is because NixOS unifies all aspects of managing a system through the uniform NixOS options interface.
+In other words, you can use NixOS options to configure operational details (e.g.
+RAID, encryption, boot loaders) and also software development details (e.g. dependency versions, patches, build flags).

+This means that a DevOps engineer or DevOps team is best situated to introduce NixOS within an engineering organization.
+I know that DevOps is more of a set of cultural practices than a team, but you still need a person or team to maintain tools supporting those practices.
+For example, if you introduce NixOS within an organization you will need people to support the organization's use of NixOS; those people would be the DevOps team.

 ## What does NixOS replace?

 If NixOS is a server operating system, does that mean that NixOS competes with Ubuntu Server, Debian or Fedora?
+Not really.

-Actually, NixOS competes more with the Docker ecosystem, meaning that a lot of the value that NixOS adds overlaps with Docker:
+NixOS competes more with the Docker ecosystem, meaning that a lot of the value that NixOS adds overlaps with Docker:

 - NixOS supports declarative system specification